jdunkerley/jdunkerley/alteryx-least-squares.md

 <Field field="C" />
 ```

-This is similar to the last case but needs to be done to two different nodes in the Join configuration.
+This is like the last case but needs to be applied to two nodes in the Join configuration.
 The expression below changes the list to the raw XML needed:

 ```
 IIF([#1]='""','','<Field field=' + + Replace([#1], '|||', ' /><Field field=')+' />')